Oral seeking is part of normal development

 What might it look like if a child is oral sensory seeking?

 For children that are over two years of age, you might continue to see these behaviours.
 Remember these behaviours are very normal in children under two years of age.
+However, past the age of two they would be less common.

 Putting toys into their mouth and sucking chewing them